Body and Mind: Effectively Treating Manic-Depression and Bi-Polar Disorder with Acupuncture

 The Chinese medical classics discuss manic-depression quite thoroughly.
 The Classical Chinese term used is Dian Kuang.

-What I’ve noticed in manic-depressive patients I’ve treated is often a great deal of internal inflammation that harasses the person’s mind and spirit leading to a “manic,” restless, irritable state of being.
+What I’ve noticed in the manic-depressive patients I’ve treated is often a great deal of internal inflammation that harasses the person’s mind and spirit leading to a “manic,” restless, irritable state of being.
 When the inflammation begins to damage the functional energy of the body and the blood, this when the “depressive” stage seems to begin.
-I’ve also noticed an innate sensitivity to stimuli, which can be further exacerbated by extremes in lifestyle (over-stimulation and/or under-nourishment)
+I’ve also noticed a heightened sensitivity to stimuli, which can be further exacerbated by extremes in lifestyle (over-stimulation and/or under-nourishment).

 Recently a patient came to me in the midst of a severe manic-depressive low.
 She felt (and looked) utterly burnt out.
 She was in a state of despair, lacking motivation, and unable to stop engaging in behavior she knew was self-destructive.
 She was overwhelmed with feelings of fear, and unable to engage with life.
 She felt desperate, not knowing what to do or where to go.
 She was also losing weight, unable to sleep, with a loss of appetite and pain all over her body.
 She and I had worked together before, so we both knew we could pull her out of this crisis.

 When the patient was finally stabilized, we worked on rebuilding the “will” to stop engaging in destructive, compulsive behavior.
 I had to be careful not to push the body too far too quick, as this can potentially overwhelm the patient.
 One must move slow when dealing with such states of being as manic-depression.
-Physiologically the area of the body that was most disturbed was the hormonal-endocrine system.
+Physiologically the area of the body that was most disturbed was the hormonal-endocrine system, which would be classified as the “Water Element” within Chinese medicine comprising the Kidney and Bladder acupuncture channels.
 When treating this system, one must work slowly and deeply, helping the patient find their own way, in their own time.
 Otherwise the system can become shocked and resist treatment, becoming rebellious.

 The Chinese medical classic Ling Shu/The Spiritual Pivot discusses manic-depression (Dian Kuang) as both a physical and emotional condition.
 The text speaks of it as “traveling” through various parts of the body, giving rise to emotional symptoms.
 This is how an acupuncturist looks at manic-depression: its origination, progression and treatment.